 My last tip for you is to deal intensively with the right motorhome if you are considering renting a motorhome.

-With a dog, in particular, you only make life difficult if your four-legged friend is kept secret when renting a motorhome.
-Since many landlords are not very enthusiastic about dog hair, disputes and additional costs can arise.
+With a dog, you only make life difficult if your four-legged friend is kept secret when renting a motorhome.
+Since many landlords are not very enthusiastic about dog hair, disputes, and additional costs can arise.
 Therefore, find out exactly which landlords accept dogs.

 The simplest solution is special mobile homes for dog owners.
-These are particularly dog-friendly, thanks to their clever structures.
+Thanks to their clever structures., these are particularly dog-friendly.